-To request changes to academic, living, transportation and/or working situations or protective measures, a complainant should contact the Title IX Administrator or Deputy Title IX Coordinator.
-If the complainant wishes to receive assistance in requesting these accommodations, she or he should contact the Title IX Administrator on the campus or Deputy Title IX Coordinator.
+To request changes to academic, living, transportation and/or working situations or protective measures, a complainant should contact the Title IX Administrator, Valerie Mendelsohn (949-743-5765).
+If the complainant wishes to receive assistance in requesting these accommodations, she or he should contact the Title IX Administrator.